omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/dev_tools.md

 the docker container referenced by `e686e97595` with the port 5432 mapped from the host machine to the container.

+!!!Note

     This command is also very convenient for starting up a database for unit testing.
-To do so, you need only pass the `--test` flag.
+To do so, you need the `--test` flag to the command.
+When you run the unit tests suite, it will use the database started by this command.

 ### The `start-all` subcommand